Comparison Between Direct Real Estate Investment vs REITs. Which One To Choose?

 One real con of REIT is that most REIT dividends aren’t considered qualified, so the tax rate is high.
 You must pay extra attention if you own REITs in a taxable brokerage account.
 You can hold REITs in a tax-advantaged Roth IRA account.
 Another problem is that REITs can be sensitive to interest rate fluctuations, which can be bad for the price.
 Another drawback is that while you can diversify your overall investment portfolio, most individual REITs aren’t diversified.

-Investing in direct real estate will be better if you want positive cash flow, tax breaks to generate income, or significant potential.
+Investing in direct real estate will be better if you want positive cash flow, tax breaks to generate income or significant potential.
 However, REITs will be a good choice if you don’t want to get into the hassles of investing in physical properties.
 REITs are suitable for beginners, so you can start from here to gather experiences.

 Direct Real Estate Investment | REITs investment |